Series-parallel partial order: Definition

 Consider P and Q, two partially ordered sets.
-The series composition of P and Q, written P; Q, P * Q, or P ⧀ Q,is the partially ordered set whose elements are the disjoint union of the elements of P and Q. In P; Q, two elements x and y that both belong to P or that both belong to Q have the same order relation that they do in P or Q respectively.
+The series composition of P and Q, variously called ordinal sum or linear sum and written P; Q, P * Q, or P ⧀ Q, is the partially ordered set whose elements are the disjoint union of the elements of P and Q. In P; Q, two elements x and y that both belong to P or that both belong to Q have the same order relation that they do in P or Q respectively.
 However, for every pair x, y where x belongs to P and y belongs to Q, there is an additional order relation x ≤ y in the series composition.
 Series composition is an associative operation: one can write P; Q; R as the series composition of three orders, without ambiguity about how to combine them pairwise, because both of the parenthesizations (P; Q); R and P; (Q; R) describe the same partial order.
 However, it is not a commutative operation, because switching the roles of P and Q will produce a different partial order that reverses the order relations of pairs with one element in P and one in Q.